-Recology, Inc., a waste management company headquartered in San Francisco, California, is the parent company of NN.
+Recology, Inc., a waste management company headquartered in San Francisco, California, is the parent company of the applicant (RPI) and the destination facility (NN).
 Recology, Inc. is also the parent company for Recology Oregon Material Recovery, Inc. (ROMR) which is the contract operator for the Metro Central Transfer Station and the owner and operator of three Metro-licensed material recovery facilities that accept mixed non-putrescible waste: 1) Suttle Road Recovery Facility, 2) Foster Road Recovery Facility, and 3) Oregon City Recovery Facility.